Tom Brady Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- He has tacked on 53 rushing yards on 18 carries with one touchdown, averaging 4.8 yards per game.
+- He's added 53 rushing yards on 18 carries and one rushing touchdown, averaging 4.8 yards per game.

-- The Buccaneers, who rank first in the NFL in points scored, have attempted a pass 65.4% of the time while opting for the ground attack 34.6% of the time.
+- The Buccaneers have thrown the ball in 65.4% of their plays from scrimmage this year while staying on the ground 34.6% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Brady accounts for 60.4% of his team's red zone plays, with 90 of his 457 pass attempts coming from inside the opponent's 20-yard line.